The Earth Awards

-The Earth Awards is an aspirational platform for consumer-driven ideas that challenge designers and innovators to build a new economy.
+The Earth Awards is an annual competition for sustainable design and innovation.
 It is an annual competition since 2007, aiming to "transform visionary ideas into market-ready solutions by offering finalists the unique opportunities to pitch their project to world business leaders".
 The Awards are open to students, graduates and industry professionals - the public is invited to submit innovations to be judged.

 Background

 The Earth Awards originated from a collective of designers, architects, scientists, writers, and entrepreneurs.
 The event was founded by Nicole Ting-Yap, as an initiative of the ecoStyle Project, established in 2007 by the Malaysian Government.

 Current Organization

 As of 2010 the event is produced by NYC Inc, and Karena Albers of the organization kontentreal is the Director of the Awards.

 Submissions are judged by a panel that includes Yves Behar, Richard Branson, David DeRothschild, Bill McKibben, and TreeHugger Founder Graham Hill.

 Categories and Criteria

 The Earth Awards is a global search for creative solutions designed for the 21st century.
 The award represents six categories: Built Environment, Product, Future, Systems, Fashion, and Social Justice.

 Ideas, great or small, realized or prototypes, are considered but must distinguish themselves in six criteria: Achievable, Scalable, Measurable, Useful, Original and Ecological.